gotripod/gotripod.github.io/_posts/2014-05-23-turning-business-data-into-real-time-business-intellligence.markdown

 ---
 layout: post
 published: true
-title: Turning Buiness Data Into Real-Time Business Intellligence
+title: Turning Business Data Into Real-Time Business Intellligence
 ---

-##Turning Buiness Data Into Real-Time Business Intellligence
+##Turning Business Data Into Real-Time Business Intellligence

 Ok, so we know access to business intelligence is crucial to all those involved in making a business successful.